game103/game103development/README.md

 1. This development environment uses a self-generated ssl certificate, but production uses Lets-Encrypt.
 2. `/var/www/game103/modules/Constants.class.php` has several values that don't have values.
 Feel free to fill them out if you would like.
 3. There is no data by default.
 You can either update `/var/www/game103/modules/Constants.class.php` to point to the production database if you know the credentials, or you can use the admins to generate your own data.
+    * Be careful not to leave your container running at night when connected to the production database, as you do not want the cron jobs to run twice.
 4. The submodules in the Game 103 repo are not automatically downloaded
 5. The npm modules for the Instagram Poster submodule are also not included
 6. If you connect to the production database, you won't have the webp images.
 To generate them, run `docker exec -d game103-instance /bin/sh -c "/var/www/game103/scripts/webp_maker.sh"`;